gravitational/teleport/docs/4.2/aws_terraform_guide.md

     `export TF_VAR_ami_name="gravitational-teleport-ami-ent-4.2.3"`

 Gravitational automatically builds and publishes OSS, Enterprise and Enterprise FIPS 140-2 AMIs when we release a new version of Teleport.
-The AMIs follow the format: `gravitational-teleport-ami-<type>-<version>` where `<type>` is either `oss` or `ent` (Enterprise) and `version` is the version of Teleport e.g. `4.2.3`.
+The AMI names follow the format: `gravitational-teleport-ami-<type>-<version>` where `<type>` is either `oss` or `ent` (Enterprise) and `version` is the version of Teleport e.g. `4.2.3`.

 FIPS 140-2 compatible AMIs (which deploy Teleport in FIPS 140-2 mode by default) have the `-fips` suffix.

 The AWS account ID which publishes these AMIs is `126027368216`.
 You can list the available AMIs with